00mjk/isomorfeus-project/ruby/isomorfeus-policy/README.md

 ```ruby
 my_user.authorized?(BlaGraph, :load)
 ```
-the reason for access aor denied access, the winning rule, cen be inspected:
+the reason for access or denied access, the winning rule, can be inspected:
 ```ruby
 my_user.authozation_reason
 ```